EstebanGZam/devops/docker/workshop-1/assignment.md

+## Docker Workshop 1

 1. Review remaining aspects of the Lab on Chapter 1

 [https://github.com/PacktPublishing/Docker-for-Developers-Handbook](https://github.com/PacktPublishing/Docker-for-Developers-Handbook)

-1. Complete the following steps
+2. Complete the following steps

 - Run a hello world container
 - Modify the storage driver.
 The default storage driver is overlay2.
 Let’s change it to devicemapper if we had to.
 Tip: modify the /etc/docker/daemon.json